 On September 15, 2014, the Company entered into an operating lease agreement (the "Lease") for approximately 74,500 square feet of office and laboratory space located at 88 Sidney Street, Cambridge, Massachusetts.
 Concurrently, the Company also entered into an agreement to terminate its preexisting lease under which the Company leased approximately 38,500 square feet of office and laboratory space located at 38 Sidney Street, Cambridge, Massachusetts.
 On November 21, 2014, the Company entered into a first amendment to the Lease (the "First Amendment") to expand the rentable square footage of the leased space at 88 Sidney Street to approximately 113,200 square feet.
 The Company became responsible for paying rent under the Lease as amended by the First Amendment on May 15, 2015.
 The Company's lease at 38 Sidney Street terminated on June 15, 2015.
 On July 20, 2015, the Company entered into a second amendment to the Lease (the "Second Amendment") to expand the rentable square footage at 88 Sidney Street to approximately 146,030 square feet.
-The Company became responsible for paying for the additional space under the Second Amendment on November 1, 2015.
+The Company entered into a second amendment to the Lease (the "Second Amendment") to expand the rentable square footage at 88 Sidney Street to approximately 146,030 square feet.
+The Company became responsible for approximately 146,030 square feet.
+The Company became responsible for approximately 146,030 square feet.